-September 30, 2011 December 31, 2010
+March 31, 2012 December 31, 2011

-Gross Gross
+· Gross Gross

-Unrealized Cost Unrealized Fair
+Cost Unrealized Fair Cost Unrealized Fair

-Cost Basis Gain Fair Value Basis Gain Value
+Basis Gain Value Basis Gain Value

-Available-for-sale securities \$ 467 \$ 46 \$ 513 \$4,295 \$ 75 \$4,370
+\$350 \$ - \$350 \$467 \$ 48 \$515

-The Company's available-for-sale securities at September 30, 2011 consist of a \$0.4 million certificate of deposit with a maturity greater than 90 days, held as collateral for the Company's commercial credit card programs, and a common stock investment.
-The Company's available-for-sale securities at December 31, 2010 consist principally of \$4.2 million of certificates of deposit with a maturity greater than 90 days, held as collateral primarily for foreign exchange hedging instruments, and a common stock investment.

-Gross realized gains and losses for available-for-sale securities were insignificant and recorded as "Other income (expense)" in the condensed consolidated statements of operations.
-Gross unrealized gains and losses are included in "Other comprehensive gain (loss)" (see Note 5 - Comprehensive loss).
+The Company's available-for-sale securities at March 31, 2012 consist of a \$350,000 certificate of deposit with a maturity greater than 90 days, held as collateral for the Company's commercial credit card programs.
+The Company's available-for-sale securities at December 31, 2011 consist principally of a \$350,000 certificate of deposit with a maturity greater than 90 days, held as collateral primarily for the Company's commercial credit card programs, and a common stock investment.
+During the quarter ended March 31, 2012, the Company evaluated its common stock investment to be other than temporarily impaired and recorded the \$117,000 realized loss for available-for-sale securities as "Other income (expense)" in the condensed consolidated statements of operations.
+Gross unrealized gains and losses are included in "Other comprehensive gain (loss)".